Pyapon Township: Economy

 The economy of Pyapon Township is experience slow growth and development with the primary industries being agriculture and fishing.
 There is abundant navigable waterways and good overland transportation infrastructure.
 The major roadway connects Pyapon to Dala and Hlaingthaya, Yangon Region.
 The most common crop by far is rice with a very small amount of off-season winter crops.
 The township also sees a labour shortage and rising labour costs due to stresses from out-migration.
 Low income, lack of healthcare and lack of educational opportunities push rural residents in Ahmar Subtownship towards Pyapon or Hlaingthaya.
 The lack of off-season crops makes the already low agricultural income seasonal income, prompting many young adults to move to urban areas as they become jobless after the harvesting season.
 In recent years, the township has been experiencing increased salinity, particularly after Cyclone Nargis struck Pyapon and exacerbated coastal flooding.
 85% of farms in the township faced salinity problems and decreasing farm yields.
 Traditional farming adaptations are longer effective, and technology is still limited within the agricultural sector.

 There is also a dairy industry within the township alongside the raising of various farm animals.
 The township has over two thousand farm produce processors.
 The town of Pyapon serves as a center for collecting rice from the surrounding agricultural areas, and is home to a diesel-run power plant, using equipment by the German firm Siemens.

 The townships many freshwater fisheries, mostly for shrimp.
 The majority of the fish produce is caught freshwater fish.
 The fish fauna is diverse and abundant within the township's freshwater, brackish and marine ecosystems.
 The most common fish caught are in the order Perciformes.

+List of Village Tracts

+The following are Pyapon Township's 52 village tracts in the township, which group together 295 recognised villages as of 2024.